 If last year’s Hereditary didn’t convince you, Midsommar proves that director Ari Aster gets horror.
 Not the use of monsters, excessive gore or frequent jump scares- those are for amateurs.
-No, he understands the fundamental component of a great horror film: building up tension and unease until every scene and movement feels subliminally wrong.
+No, he understands the fundamental component of a great horror film: building up tension and unease until every scene feels subliminally wrong.
 Midsommar fine-tunes this tension to create one of the most unsettling and thematically dense, yet surprisingly funny, horror movies of the year.
-And, on a technical level, one of the best films of 2019, guaranteed to have each scene remain in the back of your mind after leaving the theater.
+And, on a technical level, it’s one of the best films of 2019, guaranteed to remain in the back of your mind after leaving the theater.

-Much like Hereditary, Midsommar’s horror is portrayed as an extension of personal tragedy that metaphorically “haunts” its protagonist.
+Much like Hereditary, Midsommar’s horror feels like an extension of personal tragedy that metaphorically “haunts” the protagonist.
 The film follows Dani (Florence Pugh), a young college student going abroad with her boyfriend Christian (Jack Reynor) and his university friends on a trip to Sweden.
 Dani and Josh are not in a good place- despite dating for four years, the two have grown distant and Josh was thinking of breaking up a few months ago.
 The sudden deaths of Dani’s entire family complicated that.
 Her sister, who suffered from bipolar disorder, killed herself and their parents in a subtly horrific fashion.
 This leaves the two in a tragic position where they must care for one another, despite neither partner feeling the spark anymore.

 That’s as far as I’ll go with the spoilers.
 Midsommar is one of those films you should go into completely blind, just so the experience hits you like pagan horror whiplash.
 It works as well as it does because Aster devotes most of the first half to building a setting that feels relaxing.
 These characters might have their moments of stock behavior- Mark is fixated on screwing Swedish women- but there’s at least a casual ignorance to their motives.
 They’re here to study and observe the community’s practices, which invites them and us to perceive this environment as unassuming, even banal.
 If suspicious or unusual things happen, blame it on the commune’s non-Western practices.